chuckthemole/theRock/README.md

 and comment on the various locations.

 ### Features
-l.
-Add location of tennis court, basketball court, or baseball field.
+* Add location of tennis court, basketball court, or baseball field.
-l.
-Create address and view with Google Maps API.
+* Create address and view with Google Maps API.
-l.
-Upload images that are stored to AWS S3 bucket.
+* Upload images that are stored to AWS S3 bucket.
-l.
-Comment on other user's locations.
+* Comment on other user's locations.

 ### Thanks for checking rocker out!